Mikal Tseggai

 Mikal Tseggai (born 2 February 1995) is a Dutch politician representing the Labour Party who was elected to the House of Representatives in the 2023 Dutch general election.
 Her focus has been on vocational education, media, gambling, sex work, human trafficking, and social integration.

-She was born to parents who were refugees from Eritrea who fled during the Eritrean War of Independence.
+She was born to parents who were refugees from Eritrea (then part of Ethiopia) who fled during the Eritrean War of Independence.